DHTMLX/docs-diagram/docs/api/diagram/gridstep_property.md

 ### Description

-@short: optional, sets the size of a grid step that defines the step of moving a shape/group/swimlane
+@short: Optional.
+Sets the size of a grid step that defines the step of moving a shape/group/swimlane

 ### Usage